 During the Moscow Beauty ’88 contest, celebrating Soviet reforms, Maria Kalinina was chosen as the first-ever Muscovite beauty queen.The communist stage crew –unaccustomed to parades of pulchritude –couldn’t take their eyes off the winner.
 As she was being crowned, one fellow in charge of lightly sprinkling the new queen with long-stemmed flowers from an overhead bin, was so distracted that he accidentally dumped the entire load of flowers on her, knocking the crown off her head and causing the poor girl to duck for cover.

 During as tour of an elementary school, Miss America 1982 was pelted with apple crisp by a student in the cafeteria

 BeBe Shopp, Miss America 1948

-In 1948, when BeBe Shopp, Miss Minnesota, became the first Miss America to be crowned in a modest gown, rather than the traditional sexy swimsuit, reporters nearly boycotted the pageant.
+In 1948, when BeBe Shopp, Miss Minnesota, became the first Miss America to be crowned in a modest gown, rather than the traditional swimsuit, reporters nearly boycotted the pageant.
 Months later, when she became the first Miss America to travel overseas, European reporters asked BeBe what she thought of the scandalously skimpy “bikini” becoming all the rage on European beaches.
 The wholesome farmer’s daughter replied, “I don’t know what to say, except that American girls wouldn’t wear them!”

 —Miss America: In Pursuit of the Crown